SherryLiu3670/MLops_2025_group8/reports/README.md

 > *costing the most was ... due to ... .
 Working in the cloud was ...*
 >
 > Answer:
+We used 78kr until 24th Jan.
+The most credit-consuming module is compute engine, it is very expensive to rent high-performance gpus, and we need to pay for the time that the server keep running.
+After comparasion, we finally chose to use cloud run to prevent waste.
+That's why we only used 78kr in total.
+We need to keep an eye on the credits we consumed, and make sure we release the useless resource.
+Otherwise it will keep consuming the credits.

 --- question 27 fill here ---